jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 ### Target Command Object

 A command reference can point to another command reference, which points to another command reference and so on.
-The first command found in this redirection, that does not refer to another command again, is called the *target command object*.
+The first command found in this redirection, that might not refer to another command again, is called the *target command object*.
 Even though any of the command *references* can be used like it is the command object itself, the *target command object* is considered the real command object and not just a reference to it.

 The term target command is also used to denote the direct reference target, not necessarily the final target.
 What kind of target is denoted, might be clear from the context.